 Wings and Waves Waterpark

 Who knew a day at the pool could be educational?
 This waterpark goes beyond a splashin’ fun time with their ten super slides and a wave pool.
-Their interactive exhibits to teach little learners about the power of water, and there is an awesome play structure themed after an Oregon Forest.
-Kids can get splashed by a huge firefighting bucket, play with squirt guns provided by the water park, or hang with Smokey the Bear and learn how to prevent forest fires!
-Hours vary each day at Evergreen Aviation and Space Museum Water Park, so remember to check it out on their website before packing your bags!
+The museum’s interactive exhibits teach little learners about the power of water, and there’s also an incredible play structure, themed after an Oregon forest.
+Kids can get splashed by a huge firefighting bucket, play with squirt guns provided by the water park, or hang with Smokey the Bear and learn how to prevent forest fires.
+Hours vary each day, so remember to check their website before loading the kids into the family truckster.

-Cost: $27/visitors under 42″ tall; $32/visitors over 42″; free for children 3 and under.
+Cost: $27/person under 42″ tall; $32/person over 42″; free for children 3 and under.
 Admission includes access to the Science Center, wave pool, leisure pool and play structures, and children 14 and under will require parental supervision.

-Reaching the waterpark can be a bit tricky, but it is located across from the McMinnville Municipal Airport, off of Highway 18.
+The waterpark is located across from the McMinnville Municipal Airport, off Highway 18.

 500 NE Cumulus Ave.